ayeletperes/rabhit/vignettes/RAbHIT-vignette.md

 of the population.
 To asses whether the low frequency arise from a deleted gene, a binomial test described in Gidoni *et al.* (2018) ([\[6\]](https://doi.org/10.1101/314476 "Gidoni et al. (2018)")) was implemented.
-They cheked whether a certian relative gene usage of an individual is lower than the a chosen cutoff, for example for the *IGHV* genes, the chosen cutoff was 0.001.
-The `deletionsByBinom` function implements the binomial and return the detect gene deletion for a certian individual.
+They checked whether a certain relative gene usage of an individual is lower than the a chosen cutoff, for example for the *IGHV* genes, the chosen cutoff was 0.001.
+The `deletionsByBinom` function implements the binomial and return the detect gene deletion for a certain individual.

-    # Infered deletion summary table
+    # Inferred deletion summary table
     del_binom_db <- deletionsByBinom(samples_db)
     head(del_binom_db)